ankit-nautiyal/Karya-Task-Management-App/README.md

 - ✔️ **Mark as Done/Undo** – Check the task Checkbox or set the status as '✅ Done' to mark a task as complete (strikethrough styling).
 Unchecking the checkbox/changing status again will undo the action.

 - ✔️ **Edit Tasks** – Users can edit the tasks in real time.
 - ✔️ **Delete Tasks** – Users can remove tasks from the list with a single click (the app confirms before deleting).
+- ✔️ **Delete All Tasks** – Users can delete all the tasks at once.
+- ✔️ **Delete All Tasks** – Users can mark all the tasks as done at once.
 - ✔️ **Tasks Priority** – Users can mark tasks as '🔴 High', '🟡 Medium' & '🟢 Low' for specifying their priority.
 - ✔️ **Tasks Status** – Users can mark tasks as '📌 To-Do', '⚙️ In-Progress' & '✅ Done' for specifying their completion status.
 - ✔️ **Filter & Sort** – Users can filter & sort as per their status, date/time of creation & priority of tasks, & reset to default with reset button.